corpus-io/tokenize.it-smart-contracts/docs/specification.md

 - Given equal inputs, getAddress() returns the same address regardless of msg.sender.
 - Deploy() returns the address the PersonalInvite contract was deployed to.

-## PublicOffer.sol
+## PublicFundraising.sol

 - The buy function can be executed many times.
-- To execute the buy function, the buyer must have granted the publicOffer contract a sufficient allowance in currency.
+- To execute the buy function, the buyer must have granted the publicFundraising contract a sufficient allowance in currency.
 - The buy can only be paid for in currency.
 - During the buy, the fee is deducted from the payment and the remaining payment is immediately transferred to the receiver.
 - During the buy, the fee is immediately transferred to the feeCollector.